North Carolina landscaping professional designing a residential yard with proper licensing

 Do subcontractors need a license?

 Not necessarily.
 If you’re working under a licensed landscape contractor, you’re exempt from holding your own license.
-However, if you want to run your own business or take on projects directly, you’ll need your license in place.
+However, if you want to run your own business or take on projects directly, you’ll need your license in place for lawn care Mooresville NC.

 Visit the official website of North Carolina Landscape Contractors’ Licensing Board for more information.